mebauer/nyc-flood-reports/README.md

 * [PlaNYC and OneNYC Reports](#PlaNYC-and-OneNYC-Reports)
 * [Lower Manhattan Climate Resilience Plan](#Lower-Manhattan-Climate-Resilience-Plan)
 * [Additional Reports](#Additional-Reports)

-### Introduction

-This project serves as a comprehensive compilation of reports and publications focused on flood risk analysis, planning, and management within New York City.
-The curated list encompasses contributions from various city agencies, alongside scholarly publications such as those from the New York City Panel on Climate Change (NPCC).
-Among the notable recommendations, a particularly insightful read is the NPCC's 2019 Report, with Chapter 4 specifically delving into Coastal Flooding.
-Personally, I found this chapter to be exceptionally insightful and highly recommend it, as it's also authored by some of my heroes in the field.

 ### New York City Panel on Climate Change (NPCC)